 - picks up residue from the skin

-For me, Beauty of Joseon Matte Sun Stick is a convenient option for reapplying sun protection during the day.
+Beauty of Joseon Matte Sun Stick is a convenient option for reapplying sun protection during the day.
 It doesn’t don’t spill or leak.
-It is also small and portable, so you can easily toss it in your bag and reapply them whenever you need.
+It is also small and portable, so you can easily toss it in your bag and reapply it whenever you need.
 You don’t even have to use your hands to rub it in.
 It glides on smoothly and doesn’t interfere with makeup application.
 I like how it works and how handy it is.

 If you’re looking for a broad-spectrum sun stick that protects your skin from UV rays and gives you a satin, matte finish, you should try the Beauty of Joseon Matte Sun Stick!

-Will I repurchase Beauty of Joseon Matte Sun Stick?
+Will I Repurchase Beauty of Joseon Matte Sun Stick?

 I think this is a good sun stick that I enjoy using.
 Still, I love trying new things, so maybe.